volkansevim/alpha-CENTAURI/README.md

     $ python ../src/chop_to_monomers.py pread_HuPac_example.fa alpha.hmm alpha.rc.hmm

-(Here minimum monomer length is assumed 150bp.
-Use the -l flag to modify the number in order to analyze repeats other than alpha satellites.
+(Here minimum monomer length is assumed 150bp, and shorter inferred monomers are discarded.
+Use the -l flag to modify this number in order to analyze repeats other than alpha satellites.
 Use -h flag for help.)

 Analyze the higher order structures in the sequence data.

     $ python ../src/monomer_graph_analysis.py pread_HuPac_example.fa inferred_monomers.fa

 This script is pre-tuned for analyzing alpha-satellite repeats.
 Use the command-line arguments below to modify the analysis parameters.
 (Use -h flag for help.)

   -l: Average length of a monomer.